inter-action/blog/booknotes/akka-scala.md

 actor not automactically destroyed itself:
 >One noteworthy aspect is that actors have an explicit lifecycle, they are not automatically destroyed when no longer referenced; after having created one, it is your responsibility to make sure that it will eventually be terminated as well

+> An actor system will during its creation start at least three actors,
+* /user: The Guardian Actor
+* /system: The System Guardian
+* /: The Root Guardian

 Actor Core components: